There are many gambling options in Ontario, starting with land-based casinos, the lottery, horse racing and online sports betting and casino sites.

 - Building a gambling market according to all the industry standards.

-The government has also suggested establishing a subsidiary of AGCO to administer the new regulatory framework that applies to private gambling enterprises.
+The government also launched a subsidiary of the AGCO, iGaming Ontario, to administer the new regulatory framework that applies to private gambling enterprises.

 In the paper, we can also see two potential revenue sharing models up for consideration: one where a single rate will apply to the gross gambling revenue, and another where variable rates will apply based on what type of online gambling products are available.

 Slots, table games such as blackjack and roulette, and poker are going to be legal.
-What’s more, it is possible that single-event sports betting will be included through the amendment of Bill C-13 of the Criminal Code, which currently bans such wagering.
+What’s more, single-event sports betting will be included, as the Criminal Code was updated in August to make those wagers legal.

 Which casinos are most likely to gain access in the near future?